LogtalkDotOrg/logtalk3/manuals/_sources/libraries/sets.rst.txt

 This library provides a set protocol and two implementations of this protocol using *ordered lists*, one of them a parametric object that takes the type of the set elements as a parameter.
-Although representing sets as ordered lists is a common representation, is best practice to regard sets as opaque terms and only access them using the library predicates.
+Although representing sets as ordered lists is a common representation, the best practice is to regard sets as opaque terms and only access them using the library predicates.

 API documentation